fedimint/fedimint/docs/dev-running.md

-  list-gateways    List registered gateways switch-gateway   Switch active gateway deposit-address  Generate a new deposit address, funds sent to it can later be claimed await-deposit    Wait for desposit on previously generated address withdraw         Withdraw funds from the federation backup           Upload the (encrypted) snapshot of mint notes to federation restore          Restore the previously created backup of mint notes (with `backup` command)
+  list-gateways    List registered gateways switch-gateway   Switch active gateway deposit-address  Generate a new deposit address, funds sent to it can later be claimed await-deposit    Wait for deposit on previously generated address withdraw         Withdraw funds from the federation backup           Upload the (encrypted) snapshot of mint notes to federation restore          Restore the previously created backup of mint notes (with `backup` command)